The museum is closed Christmas Eve and Christmas Day.

 Honor Roll of Routt County in the Great World War

-An exhibit honoring the gallant and courageous citizens from Routt County who served in World War I.
+An exhibit honoring the American Legion and the courageous citizens from Routt County who served in World War I. OPENS OCT.
+2!

 One hundred years ago, the war to end all wars concluded and shortly after, the national American Legion and local Post in Steamboat Springs was formed.
 In its newest exhibit, the Tread of Pioneers Museum honors the individuals from Routt County who served our country in World War I and highlights local American Legion history.

 SKI TOWN USA EXHIBIT

 SOAR into the the history of skiing in Steamboat Springs in our new exhibit!
 "Ski Town USA" traces the evolution of skiing in our town from essential winter-time transportation to the wolrd reknown recreational sport of today.
 See the predecessor of the today's snowboard, a chair from the chairlift that once went to the top of Emerald Mountain, and memorabilia from Steamboat's Olympic athletes.

 Honoring all our local Olympians who represent Ski Town USA ® on the world stage.
 Located on the second floor of Thunderhead Lodge (upper gondola building) at the Steamobat Ski Area.

 The Tread of Pioneers Museum has created a dedicated kid-friendly exhibit that represents a typical child’s bedroom in Steamboat Springs around 1900.
 Special exhibit features includes pioneer clothes to try on and historic and replica toys from the turn of the 19th century ready for touching and experimentation including books, blocks, china dolls, teddy bears, porcelain tea sets, stereoscope, and more—all ready for play and interaction.
 Framed portraits on the wall feature local families and children from the early 1900s.

 Edward S. Curtis Exhibit